chazeprasad/tms-webapp-boilerplate-doc/source/index.html.md

 According to the Media Type Specification, you can define your own media types using the vendor tree i.e. application/vnd.example.resource+json.

-Since we don't want to have the version number as part of the URI (this is argued as an anti-pattern), we define a custom vendor media type application/vnd.alertizen.{version_number}+json giving clients the ability to choose which API version they require.
+Since we don't want to have the version number as part of the URI (this is argued as an anti-pattern), we define a custom vendor media type application/vnd.sample.{version_number}+json giving clients the ability to choose which API version they require.

-Alertizen API expects for the API Version to be included in all API requests to the server in a header that looks like the following:
+sample API expects for the API Version to be included in all API requests to the server in a header that looks like the following:

-`Accept: application/vnd.alertizen.{VERSION_NUMBER}+json;`
+`Accept: application/vnd.sample.{VERSION_NUMBER}+json;`

 <aside class="notice">
 You must replace <code>VERSION_NUMBER</code> with your Version.
-eg: <code> Accept: application/vnd.alertizen+json;version=1; </code>
+eg: <code> Accept: application/vnd.sample+json;version=1; </code>
 </aside>

 ## Authorization